-To meet the quality standards for publication, authors must submit digital art that conforms to the appropriate resolution, color mode, and file format.
+To meet American Meteorological Society’s quality standards for publication, it is important to submit digital art that conforms to the appropriate resolution, size, color mode, and file format.
 Doing so will help to avoid delays in publication and maximize the quality of images, both online and in print.
 For guidelines on submitting images for the BAMS cover, contact the BAMS managing editor.

-Raster images are typically generated from digital cameras or other image-capturing devices and edited using image-editing programs (e.g., Adobe Photoshop).
-Low-resolution raster images are one of the leading causes of art resubmission and schedule delays.
-It is important that submitted raster images meet the minimum resolution requirements.
-Raster images can be classified as monochrome, halftone, or combination halftone.
+Low-resolution images are one of the leading causes of art resubmission and schedule delays.
+Submitted raster (i.e., pixel based) images must meet the minimum resolution requirements.
+Raster images can be classified as monochrome (line art), halftone, or combination halftone.
 Acceptable file formats for raster images are TIFF, EPS, PDF, and JPEG.

 Halftones: Common examples are color or grayscale figures containing images only with no text or thin lines.
 The suggested minimum resolution for this type of image is 300 dpi at publication size.

 All color image files must be submitted in their original RGB color.
 This will ensure that the brightest possible RGB colors will show online, as the RGB color space (light based) is capable of producing more saturated colors than the CMYK (ink based) color space.
 For this reason, there will be a color shift when images are converted to CMYK for print—please see this example:

 To ensure the best possible conversion to CMYK for the printed journal, when you work with raster images, it is best to

 use an application that supports ICC profiles, such as Adobe Photoshop.
 Whatever application you use, be sure to always embed the originating ICC profile when saving the file.
 This is usually the default behavior—for example, this screen shot is from the "Save As..." dialog box in Photoshop.
 The box to embed the ICC profile is checked by default; just be sure to leave the box checked.
 If you are using a different application, please check the documentation to be sure you are properly embedding the ICC profiles.